 Dealing with money is difficult.
 Compound interest, complex interest, addition, subtraction, decimals and dollar signs.
-Are you already dizzy?
-I am.
-The stakes are high, too.
-In today’s society we need money to secure the most basic essentials—even food, water and shelter.
-It’s easy to see why planning financially for retirement is so important.
+The stakes are high, too, when it comes to financial planning for a retirement.

-Retirement is the period of our life when we become reliant on our past self, when we reap what we’ve sown.
-Financial mistakes and bad habits that we’ve been able to get away with for years will fully manifest themselves during retirement, when it’s too late to turn back the clock and do things differently.
-Fortunately, the most common financial planning mistakes involve simple misconceptions rather than mathematical miscalculation, so you can put your pocket-calculator away and take a moment to arm yourself with information instead.
+Retirement is a period in life when we become reliant on our past self and when financial mistakes and bad habits that we’ve been able to get away with for years will fully manifest themselves.
+Although it’s too late to turn back the clock and do things differently now, you can avoid these planning mistakes by taking a moment to arm yourself with information instead.

-Here are 6 common financial planning mistakes to avoid:
+Here are six common financial planning mistakes to avoid:

 1. Forgetting Inflation